-Born on May 30, 1846, Peter Carl Fabergé has been called “the greatest craftsman in the age of craftsmen.”
+Born in St. Petersburg on May 30, 1846, Peter Carl Fabergé has been heralded as “the greatest craftsman in the age of craftsmen.”
 A master jeweler, he had a superb knowledge of historical styles and periods, past and present, whether his source was the glory of ancient Greece or the lavish court of Louis XV.
-An object from the House of Fabergé is invariably a creation of uncommon opulence, making each work instantly recognizable and highly original.
+A luxurious object from the House of Fabergé is invariably a creation of uncommon opulence, making each work instantly recognizable and highly original.

-The Romanov’s connections with the European elite made Fabergé an international figure who enjoyed notable support from the Danish and British royal families.
-Our popular Bee Earrings (left) are based on a jeweled flower study (ca. 1900) in the British Royal Collection that features a diamond-studded bee perched atop a golden buttercup.
+The Romanov’s alliances with the European elite made Fabergé an international figure; he also enjoyed notable support from the Danish and British royal families.
+Our popular Bee Earrings are based on a jeweled flower study (ca. 1900) in the British Royal Collection that features a diamond-studded bee perched atop a golden buttercup.

-In particular, he brought the art of exquisite guilloché enamel to new heights of technical excellence.
-In his lifetime, Fabergé was considered the world’s greatest master of this time-intensive technique, in which polychrome enamel is layered over circular, straight, or wave patterns engraved on metal.
-Our best-selling Guilloché Stripes Scarf (below) highlights the lustrous hues of his enamel patterns.
+In particular, Fabergé brought the art of exquisite guilloché enamel to new heights of technical excellence.
+In his lifetime, he was considered the world’s greatest master of this time-intensive technique, in which polychrome enamel is layered over circular, straight, or wave patterns engraved on metal.
+Our best-selling Guilloché Stripes Scarf highlights the lustrous hues of his enamel patterns.

-Fans of Fabergé can see a rotating selection of exquisite objects from both The Met collection and on loan from the Matilda Geddings Gray Foundation Collection, all on view in the Museum’s European Sculpture and Decorative Arts galleries.
-Shop our inspired Russian Imperial jewelry and accessories here.
+Fans of Fabergé can admire a rotating selection of exquisite items from The Met collection and on loan from the Matilda Geddings Gray Foundation Collection (see featured image at top), in the Museum’s European Sculpture and Decorative Arts galleries as well as online.
+To lend a touch of regal elegance to your own wardrobe or home, shop our range of inspired Russian Imperial jewelry and accessories here.